hvandermarel/GNSS-Perl-toolbox/README.md

 ### GNSS raw data parsers

-The subdirectory `raw` contains a couple of Perl scripts to parse and concatenate binary raw GNSS data files.
-Some of the files are very old and only provided as-is in case there is still a use for them.
+The subdirectory `raw` contains a couple of Perl scripts to parse binary raw GNSS data files.

-Others, such as `sbfparse.pl`, used for parsing Septentrio Binary Format files and optionally extract ISMR (scintillation) records data are more actively supported.
+- `sbfparse.pl` Parse Septentrio Binary Format files and optionally extract ISMR (scintillation) records

-### Perl dependencies

-Perl dependencies are the modules `Getopt::Long`, `File::Basename` and `Time::Local`.
-These module are included by most, if not all, Perl distributions.
+The other scripts, for parsing and concatenating Turbo binary, Trimble dat files or Javad/Topcon raw data files, are very old and only provided as-is in case there is still a use for them.

 ## Installation